 Ivy Day Scenario 2: You Got Waitlisted at Your Top Choice

 You eagerly checked your admissions decision from your top-choice school only to be met with a pang of confusion: you've been offered a place on the waitlist.
-You don’t feel elated yet you’re not devastated either.
+You don't feel elated but you're not devastated either.
 After all, getting waitlisted means you could still get accepted.

 This limbo stage can be tricky to deal with, but if you really want the opportunity to get accepted to your top choice—and you're willing to wait just a little longer—you'll want to immediately accept the invitation to be put on their waitlist.
 This will officially keep you in the running for a possible spot in that Ivy League school's newest freshman class.